Frequently Asked Questions

 Learn more about the AFFIRM trial safety results

-PREVAIL was a multinational, randomized, double-blind, placebo-controlled phase 3 trial of XTANDI + LHRH therapy* (n = 872) vs placebo + LHRH therapy* (n = 845) in 1717 patients with mCRPC who had not undergone chemotherapy and who were asymptomatic or mildly symptomatic.1,9
+PREVAIL was a multinational, randomized, double-blind, placebo-controlled phase 3 trial of XTANDI + GnRH therapy* (n = 872) vs placebo + GnRH therapy* (n = 845) in 1717 patients with mCRPC who had not undergone chemotherapy and who were asymptomatic or mildly symptomatic.1,4

 *Or after bilateral orchiectomy.1

-The co-primary endpoints of the PREVAIL trial were overall survival and radiographic progression-free survival.1,9
+The co-primary endpoints of the PREVAIL trial were overall survival and radiographic progression-free survival.1,4

-Radiographic progression-free survival was defined as the time from randomization to the first objective evidence of radiologic progression or death due to any cause, whichever occurred first.10
+Radiographic progression-free survival was defined as the time from randomization to the first objective evidence of radiologic progression or death due to any cause, whichever occurred first.12

 Learn more about the PREVAIL trial co-primary endpoints results

-CI, confidence interval; HR, hazard ratio; LHRH, luteinizing hormone-releasing hormone; NR, not reached.
+CI, confidence interval; GnRH, gonadotropin-releasing hormone; HR, hazard ratio; NR, not reached.

 *Or after bilateral orchiectomy.1